 Broader Impact on the Banking Sector

 The volatility was not confined to Bandhan Bank alone.
 The reports of institutional shifts and promoter exits appeared to dampen sentiment across several other banking stocks.
-Notably, shares of IDBI Bank and Fino Payments Bank also tumbled following the news.
+Other banking and financial stocks also witnessed selling pressure during the session, reflecting weak sector sentiment.
 This suggests a contagion effect where investors, wary of potential regulatory or structural changes within the sector, opted to reduce their exposure to banks with similar profiles or those undergoing institutional transitions.

 A comparative analysis of the volatility shows that while private banks like Bandhan Bank faced the brunt of the sell-off, payment banks like Fino also felt the pressure.
 This highlights a broader market trend in India where the banking sector is currently hypersensitive to news regarding promoter holdings and institutional exits.
 The collective decline of these stocks indicates that the market is pricing in a period of transition for several mid-sized and niche banking players in the country.